Rental Property Siding or a Coat of Paint? (Part 2 of 2)

 April 16, 2015

 In the last blog, we discussed the pros and cons of painting your rental property in Charleston.
-Now, we're going to talk about the other option – installing siding.
-This is part of an ongoing series of entries discussing exterior maintenance and renovation tasks that can be property's curbside appeal, increase the value of the home, and help you as an independent landlord to attract responsible renters.
+Now, we're going to talk about the other option: installing siding.
+This is part of an ongoing series of entries discussing exterior rental property maintenance Charleston properties may need to boost curbside appeal, increase the value of the home, and help you as an independent landlord to attract responsible renters.

 Like painting, siding the exterior walls and trim of your rental property in Charleston can instantly transform a weather-beaten eyesore of that is regularly driven by with disdain into an attractive, modern house for renters who are looking for their next great place to live.